frieddeli/Monitor-Brightness-Control/README.md

 ### Known Issues
 - Some monitors may not support DDC/CI
+- Reccommended to use HDMI as DP cables might face some issues
 - Requires admin privileges for first run
 - May need manual startup addition on some systems